Adsorption of Lattice Polymers with Quenched Topologies: Acknowledgments

 \section{Acknowledgments}

 I am pleased to thank Stu Whittington for several discussions, including those that started off this entire project.
 I also thank Mahshid Atapour and Gill Barequet for helpful pointers to the literature that contributed to the proofs of Proposition \ref{prop.MNeqmu} and Corollary \ref{cor.MNtree} respectively.
+I also thank two referees for useful comments and suggestions.